 Required 12 credits – 2000 Level

 At the Intermediate Level, the themes, issues, and questions that were introduced and explored at the Foundation Level are now elaborated and subjected to distinct modes of analytical inquiry.
 Students become familiar with a number of different disciplinary frameworks and learn how the competencies introduced at the Foundation Level are made manifest in disciplinary and interdisciplinary knowing.
 This study enhances students’ abilities to do close readings of texts and other sources, and to identify patterns and make refined distinctions and connections within the subject matter, all features of the analytical process.
-All of the courses at this level continue to develop and refine the rhetorical competencies that were introduced in the rhetoric courses and that were practiced in the Arts and Humanities and History and Society Foundation courses.
+All of the courses at this level continue to develop and refine the rhetorical competencies that were introduced in the rhetoric courses and that were practiced in FCI.

-Students take four 4-credit courses at the Intermediate Level.
-They are required to take one course in each of three categories History and Social Science, Cultures and Values, and Literary and Visual Arts and a fourth four-credit course from any of these three categories.
+Students take three 4-credit courses at the Intermediate Level.
+They are required to take one course in each of three categories History and Social Science (HSS), Cultural Studies and Philosophy (CSP), and Literature and The Arts.
 This distribution reinforces and deepens the general education foundation introduced in the first year of the Liberal Arts curriculum.
 In its focus on analysis, the Intermediate Level anticipates the Advanced Level that emphasizes the development of critical synthesis and independence of thought.

 The History and Society Division offers both HSS and CPS courses.

 Courses in this category develop students’ capacity to understand and analyze social context, which are essential skills for global citizenship.
 In HSS courses, students will learn content, methods, theories, and other tools for understanding:

 - social relations, including the relationships among individuals, identities, and groups;

 - governance structures and social movements and how they impact and are impacted by individual and collective life; and

 - how and why collective life, social relations, and governance structures change over time.